euigyuki/undergraduate_thesis/README.md

 ## Part 8:  Final Thoughts

-This was a wonderful experience as it was my first time, conducting research.
+This was a wonderful experience as it was my first time conducting research.

 I was able to get exposure to more rigourous mathematics that I previously would have never seen otherwise.